krishna7701/M1_Calculator/1_Requirements/README.md

 # Calculator

 ## Introduction:-
-Simple calculator is a project to allow users to calculate basic operations in mathematics , they are addition, subtraction, multiplication, division but in this project which I Implemented additonal operations such as Factorial,power, Length converter,Volume converter and speed converter.
+Simple calculator is a project to allow users to calculate basic operations in mathematics , they are addition, subtraction, multiplication, division but in this project which I Implemented operations with complex and fractions numbers.

-The input includes the command such as we can give numbers based on the operation for example for addition we give 1 as a command and that particular operation works.Moreover, this calculator is smart enough to operate multiplication/division before addition/subtraction/factorial/power/Length/volume/speed, in another word it is implemented with the order of precedence logic.
+The input includes the command such as we can give numbers based on the operation for example for addition we give 1 as a command and that particular operation works.Moreover, this calculator is smart enough to operate multiplication/division before addition/subtraction, in another word it is implemented with the order of precedence logic.